-First published in 1914, Dubliners depicts middle-class Catholic life in Dublin at the start of the twentieth century.
-Themes within the stories include the disappointments of childhood, the frustrations of adolescence, and the importance of sexual awakening.
-Joyce was twenty-five years old when he wrote this collection of short stories, among which 'The Dead' is probably the most famous.
-Considered at the time as a literary experiment, Dubliners contains moments of joy, fear, grief, love and loss, which combine to form one of the most complete depictions of a city ever written, and the stories remain as refreshingly original and surprising in this century as they did in the last.
+Dubliners was first published in 1914.
+The book depicts middle-class Catholic life in Dublin at the beginning of the twentieth century.
+The topics related in the opening stories include the disappointments of childhood, the frustrations of adolescence, and the importance of sexual awakening.
+Joyce was 25 years old when he wrote this miscellaneous collection of short stories, among which 'The Dead' is probably the most famous.
+Considered at the time as a literary experiment, they are refreshingly original and as surprising at the beginning of this century as they were at the beginning of the last.